coding-pirates-itu/robots/README.md

-# cp-robots
-Coding Pirates Robots game
+# Coding Pirates Robots game

+## Description

+The project contains an implementation of the good old Robots game.